destnee76/credit-risk-classification/README.md

   - The model exhibited 91% precision in identifying true positive values out of all positive predictions made.

 ## Summary:
-In summary, the model performed exceptionally well with high precision, recall, and accuracy scores for both classes.
+In summary, the model performed well with high precision, recall, and accuracy scores for both classes.
 It demonstrated a near-perfect ability to distinguish between the two classes, with class 0 being predicted with slightly higher accuracy and precision compared to class 1.

 ### Requirements